© 2005 – 2018

 Robert Huntbach, 85, and his wife Goldie, 77, were bound, gagged and tortured in their modest Waterloo home before someone shot each of them twice in the head sometime late Sunday night, Jan.
 12, 1981.
 Police interviewed dozens of people after the murders — including Jack Wendell Pursel — but never made any arrests and the case went cold for 31 years.

-On Wednesday arrested and charged Pursel with two counts of first-degree murder.
+Police arrested Pursel early Wednesday, May 9, and charged him with two counts of first-degree murder.

-On June 7, 2012, Judge Brad Harris sentenced Pursel to life in prison without parole, which is the mandatory punishment under state law.
+On June 7, 2012, Judge Brad Harris sentenced Pursel to life in prison without the possibility of parole — the mandatory punishment under state law.